On primitive ideals: Applications to symplectic reflection algebras

-In [BEG] we introduced a category $\O$ to be the category of finitely-generated left $\sH_c$-modules $M$ such that the $A^-$-action on $M$ is locally-finite.
-It is clear from the triangular decomposition $\,\sH_c\simeq \C[\h^*]\otimes\C[W]\otimes\C[\h]$ that in the notation of \S4 we have: $\ou\sset \O\sset \Amm$.
-Note that the inclusion $\ou\sset \O$ is {\it strict} since we do not require the locally-finite $A^-$-action to be locally-nilpotent.
+In [BEG], the authors introduced another category, $\O$, defined as the category of finitely-generated left $\sH_c$-modules $M$ such that the $A^-$-action on $M$ is locally-finite.
+It is clear from the triangular decomposition $\,\sH_c\simeq \C[\h^*]\otimes\C[W]\otimes\C[\h]$ that, in the notation of \S4, we have $\ou\sset \O\sset \Amm$.
+Note that the inclusion $\ou\sset \O$ is {\it strict} since we do not require the locally-finite $\bar A^-$-action to be locally-nilpotent.
 We have also introduced in [BEG] a category $\HC$ of Harish-Chandra bimodules over the Cherednik algebra $\sH_c$, and showed that (in our present notation) any object of $\HC$ belongs to $\AAA$.
-Thus, from Propositions \ref{faithful}-\ref{faithful2} we deduce \begin{corollary} Any object of the categories $\O$ and $\HC$ has finite length.
+Thus, from Propositions \ref{faithful}--\ref{faithful2} we deduce \begin{corollary} Any object of the categories $\O$ and $\HC$ has finite length.

 \end{corollary}